Ali-Yu/PsychKG_DATA/README.md

 # Publicly available structured data on stress-related psychiatric disorders

-This repository contains the structured dataset and processing scripts used in the study.
+This repository contains the structured dataset and processing scripts used in the research.

 ## 📄 Description